Back to All Events

 Schedule

-• Session 2) Introducing Dataform for model orchestration
+• Session 1) Introducing Dataform

-This is the one you don’t want to miss!
-We will show you how Dataform can be used to orchestrate your queries into a data model.
+In session 1 we will show you how Dataform can be used to orchestrate your queries into a data model.
 We will cover the key concepts and make sure everyone has deployed a working model.

-• Session 3) Setting the cornerstone with the flat events table that is customized to your settings
+• Session 2) Setting the cornerstone with the flat events table that is customized to your settings

-• Session 5) How to recreate the “Navigation Summary” report from UA for pathing analysis
+• Session 4) How to recreate the “Navigation Summary” report from UA for pathing analysis

-• Session 6) Attribution modeling, and how to replicate the session attribution available in the user interface
+• Session 5) Attribution modeling, and how to replicate the session attribution available in the user interface

-• Session 7) How to create segments and enable Ecommerce reporting
+• Session 6) How to create segments and enable Ecommerce reporting

 What it isn’t